anyarcherty/Leetcode/python.md

 15. str.strip()

     `str.strip()` with no arguments (or None as the first argument) `remove all whitespace` at the start and end, including `spaces`, `tabs`, `newline`s and `carriage returns`

+16. list[:]

+    It takes a copy of the tuple, instead of a reference to the tuple itself.

+    The [:] syntax is a slice with the default start and end values (0 and the length of the list), returning a new tuple with those indices, so effectively an exact copy of the contents